Home Roundup Weed Killer

 Monsanto engineered its Roundup Ready crops, which can resist Roundup, in 1996.
 Using Roundup Ready crops allows farmers to spray fields without fear of crop loss.
 The innovation revolutionized agriculture and immediately led to a boom in Roundup use.

-Is Roundup Safe to Use?
+Is Roundup Safe To Use?

 A further study by the University of Washington published in Mutation Research found a 41% higher risk of non-Hodgkin lymphoma with heavy glyphosate exposure.